Turtuk

 Turtuk is a village and the headquarters of an eponymous community development block in the Indian union territory of Ladakh.
 It is a small village sandwiched between the Karakorum Range and the Himalayas, and one of the northernmost villages of India, close to the Line of Control between India and Pakistan.
 Turtuk is situated in the Nubra tehsil of the Leh district, on the banks of the Shyok River.
 Geographically, the village is in the Baltistan region, which has been under Pakistani administration, except for five villages of the Turtuk block which are part of India.
 These villages form the only region in India populated by Balti people.
 Turtuk is known for its fruit, especially apricots.

-Turtuk was under Pakistani control until the war of 1971, when the Indian Army captured the village.
+Turtuk was administered by Pakistan and was under Pakistani control until the war of 1971, when the Indian Army regained control again.
 It is also one of the gateways to the Siachen Glacier.

 Geography

 Turtuk lies in the region of Baltistan, a region almost completely controlled by Pakistan.
 Turtuk is one of five Balti-populated villages under Indian control, the other four being Bogdang, Tyakshi, Chalunkha and Dhothang.
 It is the largest of the villages and has a claim to being the historical capital of the southern Chorbat section of the Shyok Valley.
 While Bogdang had been part of Indian-administered Ladakh since 1948, the other four villages were captured by Indian Army during the 1971 war.